goplus/gop/doc/classfile.md

 ### yap: Yet Another Go/Go+ HTTP Web Framework

-This classfile has the file suffix `.yap`.
+This class framework has the file suffix `.yap`.
 See [yap: Yet Another HTTP Web Framework](https://github.com/goplus/yap) for more details.

 #### Router and Parameters